suprsend/suprsend-browser-sdk/README.md

 Suprsend Javascript SDK for browsers

+> 📘 v2 version of @suprsend/web-sdk is available.
+>
+> We have changed the web SDK authentication from workspace key-secret to public key and JWT based authentication in v2.
+This is done to improve security in frontend applications.
+>
+> - For migrating to v2, follow this [guide](https://docs.suprsend.com/v1.2.2/docs/js-migration-from-v1)
+> - Refer the v2 SDK [documentation](https://docs.suprsend.com/v1.2.2/docs/javascript-sdk)

 ## Installation

 `suprsend-browser-sdk` is available as npm package.
 You can install using npm or yarn.